kartik-venugopal/aural-player/README.md

 * **View:**
    * Multiple compact and flexible view options - several built-in window layout presets, window snapping with configurable spacing, collapsible views.
    * Save your customized window layouts as presets so you can use them again at any time. **(New!)**
+   * Hide individual UI components, such as album art or toolbars, per your preference, to get the UI looking more like you want it.

 * **Usability:**
    * Gesture recognition for essential player/playlist controls (trackpad/MagicMouse).
 Examples: